Skip to main content

 Request quota increases

-You can request quota increases for Foundry Models sold directly by Azure, including Azure OpenAI models.
-Quota increases aren’t generally available for Models from partners and community.
-Anthropic models are an exception.
-Submit the quota increase request form to request a quota increase.
-Requests are processed in the order received.
-Priority goes to customers who actively consume their existing quota allocation.
+Submit the quota increase request form to request quota increases for Foundry Models sold directly by Azure, Azure OpenAI models, and Anthropic models.
+Except for Anthropic models, Models from partners and community don’t support quota increases.
+Quota increase requests are processed in the order they’re received, and priority goes to customers who actively use their existing quota allocation.
 Requests that don’t meet this condition might be denied.
-For other rate limit increases, submit a service request.

 Regional quota capacity limits